Dietetic interns are expected to complete and turn in all assignments, projects and presentations in a thorough, effective and timely manner.

 The dietetic interns will participate in a variety of community presentations, general company presentations and in-services, and designated departmental activities during the internship program.

-1. Each dietetic intern is expected to prepare and present community presentations during their community wellness rotation.
-Potential presentations may include:
+1. Each dietetic intern is expected to prepare and present community presentations during their community rotation.
+Potential presentations include:

 - Nutrition training to site associates and staff